The RBC British Airways Visa Infinite offers a signup bonus of 50,000 Avios, delivered to you as follows:

 Hotel burglary insurance of up to $2,500 in total

 Travel accident insurance of up to $500,000 against accidental death or dismemberment

 The card also comes with strong purchase protection benefits, including an extended warranty that doubles the original manufacturer’s warranty up to a maximum of one year, and coverage against accidental loss or damage of personal property for up to 90 days from the date of purchase.

-The RBC British Airways Visa Infinite mandates a minimum personal annual income of $60,000 or a household income of $100,000.
-However, longstanding RBC clients may have success visiting their branch to see if these requirements can be waived.
+As a Visa Infinite product, this credit card has a minimum annual income requirement of $80,000 (individual) or $150,000 (household).
+RBC banking clients with lower incomes may have success visiting a branch to see if these requirements can be waived.